 Choose double-insulated or properly grounded tools for use outdoors or in wet areas.

 Outdoor electrical outlets should have weatherproof covers.
-Always use outlets with ground fault circt interupter (GFCI) protection to prevent serious shock.
+Always use outlets with ground fault circuit interupter (GFCI) protection to prevent serious shock.

 Contact Blue Stakes or the Utility Notification Center of Colorado before digging and locate all power lines before trimming trees, kite flying, or using a ladder.

-When using portable saws, trimmers, or drills, keep the cord behind you where it can't be cut.
+When using portable saws, trimmers, or drills, keep the cord behind you where it can't be cut or damaged.